 Differences Between Disney and Universal Disability Services

-• Documentation: Neither resort currently requires documentation of a disability, however having it may help with your experience (see “pre-registration” in the next bullet point).
+• Documentation: Neither resort currently requires documentation of a disability.
+However, having it may help with your experience (see “pre-registration” in the next bullet point).

 • Pre-Registration: Disney requires pre-registration through an online video chat; if a pass is issued, there is no need to visit Guest Relations upon arrival at the park.
-Universal offers the option to pre-register, but either way you’ll need to also visit a window upon arrival; there’s a separate window for those who have pre-registered versus those who have not.
+Universal offers the option to pre-register, but either way, you’ll also need to visit a window upon arrival; there’s a separate window for those who have pre-registered versus those who have not.

 Pros and Cons of Universal’s System

 Universal’s pre-registration system allows for a more “clinical” approach to disability accommodations.
 Proponents of the system appreciate that documentation is vetted by third-party professionals who specialize in disabilities and medical conditions; this means guests don’t necessarily have to reveal too much personal information directly to a Universal Team Member.
-Those who don’t like Universal’s pre-registration system say it requires providing too much personal information, too much need for advance planning, and provides less Team Member discretion for accommodating guests.
-Fortunately, as of September 2024, this is no longer a requirement and merely optional.

 Pros and Cons of Disney’s System

-Disney’s DAS decisions are made by Disney Cast Members without the need for documentation, so it’s based solely on what you say.
-For some guests, this is a negative in that it puts pressure on them to “say the right thing” to get the pass; in some cases, it makes them feel like they need to provide overly personal information to ensure that Guest Services understands that truly need the pass.
+For some guests, this is a negative.
+It can pressure them to ‘say the right thing’ to get the pass, or feel like they need to overshare personal information so Guest Services understands their need.
 Others, however, prefer Disney’s system because it doesn’t require providing actual documentation, which they feel might otherwise require them to disclose private medical documents to a theme park worker.
-Further, Disney has come under increasing scrutiny (and frankly, ire) for excluding many physical disabilities from its system starting in 2024.

 Final Thoughts